JoseLion/spring-r2dbc-relationships/README.md

 > [!IMPORTANT]
 > The annotation only supports `List<T>` types for now.
 We'll consider support for more collection types as the use cases present.

+#### Handling orphans

+Usually, one-to-one relationships have a parent-child configuration, meaning the child needs to have the parent assigned to it.
+By default, the annotation will delete the associated entity when it becomes an orphan or the child is no longer assigned to the parent.
+You can prevent this behavior by setting `keepOrphan = true` in the annotation parameters, in which case it will only remove the link of the orphan entity with the parent.

 #### Example